-Novel coronavirus (COVID-19) is a pandemic that will impact everyone.
-But the most at risk are people like my brother.
-Aboriginal, chronically ill and incarcerated.
-My brother, a proud Aboriginal man and loving dad, had a known asthma condition and couldn’t survive the conditions of minimum-security prison.
+The COVID-19 pandemic impacts us all.
+The most at risk are people like my brother: Aboriginal, chronically ill and imprisoned.
+My brother, a proud Aboriginal man and loving dad with a known asthma condition couldn’t even survive the conditions of a minimum-security prison.